The liar and the thief rejoice in their first year only. –Greek Proverb

 Once again, I was astonished at Vicky’s talent for language.
 She could type whole paragraphs and spit them out at me with brilliant style and no type o’s.
 She did this so fast, I almost wondered if she had them stored up somewhere, and just copied them in.
 Probably not, though.
 Vicky really is a talent.
 It was fuel for the fire because, I like smart women.
+I crave the playful back and forth with a truly brilliant, fascinating person.
+I enjoy it.
 I felt myself waking up to answer questions, play, shoot the energy back and forth between us.
 Vicky described seeing me in dreams much the way I was seeing her.
 She used to show up sometimes in my waking hours almost like a hologram.
-It was very strong and unusual.
+It was strong and unusual.

 You give me hope for the world, Tristan, she wrote that morning as we were getting off chat.
 I was glad to hear it.
 She was giving me hope for the love affair she’d hinted at for some time now.
 Vicky had told me we were like twins, and I took that seriously.
 I wanted to see it through.

 We hooked up again later that week.
 She stated that she’d been in the midst of a three-year long relationship when she’d met me.
 She had printed my emails out, squirreled them away like chestnuts she said, and he’d found one.